edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-usb-camera/supplementary-info/advanced-options.md

 - **DeviceName**: The name of the camera
 - **InputIndex**: indicates the current index of the video input (if a camera only has one source for video, the index needs to be set to '0')
-!!! example - "Example Query Command"
+!!! example - "Example CameraStatus Command"
     ```
     curl -X GET http://localhost:59882/api/v3/device/name/<DeviceName>/CameraStatus?InputIndex=0 | jq -r '"CameraStatus: " + (.event.readings[].value|tostring)'
     ```